 What we do

-We provide needs assessment and service coordination (NASC) in the greater Auckland region--from Mercer to Wellsford.
+We provide FREE needs assessment and service coordination (NASC) in the greater Auckland region--from Mercer to Wellsford.
 We'll find out if you’re eligible to receive Ministry of Health disability supports and services and make sure your disability needs are met throughout your life.

 - This is the first step towards identifying your disability support needs.

 - We’ll listen to you and learn about how your day unfolds, who supports you, your strengths and what you want to achieve.

 - The information you provide will help us work out the disability services and supports you can get to live your best life possible.